-Our commitment to diversity and inclusion
+Our commitment to equality, diversity & inclusion

 At Workday, we believe every employee deserves equitable pay and an equal chance to succeed.
 We embrace different perspectives, backgrounds and skills to encourage diversity, because it fuels innovation and broadens our connection to the world.